 CFC Open House

 Our annual fun run/walk is free and open to participants of all ages and fitness levels.
-Participants are encouraged to enjoy the fall colors on a 3.1 mile route along our unpaved forest roads.
+Participants are encouraged to enjoy the fall colors on a 3.1 or 6.2 mile route along our unpaved forest roads.
 Our 2022 5K/10K is scheduled for Tuesday, October 4 at 5:30 pm.
 More information to come.

 We also host forest tours for students, natural resource management professionals, and the general public that are tailored to each group’s particular interests.
 To request a forest tour, contact Kyle Gill.